PetrNikolas/cry_rest/README.md

 # CryRest
-REST API Starter Kit written in Crystal language.
+REST API and MVC Starter Kit written in Crystal language.
 This is a project written using [Amber](https://amberframework.org).
 Enjoy!

 ## Getting Started